 Open banking proponents claim it increases the availability of financial services, like making it easier to exchange financial data with your mortgage lender or accountant.
 Open banking provides a broad dashboard-style view of your money.
 It also allows you to do things like link a bank account to a loyalty program.
 You may also be able to permit a third party to make payments on your behalf from your bank account.

-Consumers have come to expect the types of services made possible by open banking; a recent Federal Reserve survey found that nearly seven out of 10 Americans use mobile payment devices to send or receive payments, and more than 60% want a real-time view of their account balance and immediate posting of payments they initiate.
+Consumers have come to expect the types of services made possible by open banking; one Federal Reserve survey found that nearly seven out of 10 Americans use mobile payment devices to send or receive payments, and more than 60% want a real-time view of their account balance and immediate posting of payments they initiate.

 Meanwhile, 83% of those surveyed are using a fintech payment app or digital wallet at least occasionally to complete transactions.